milobluebell/hurreporter/README.md

 # HURREPORTER

-> monitor your web's performance without any code
+> monitor your web's performance without any code injected

+## in broswer.

+## in server side.

+## full-routed recording.

+## upload result to a specified Mysql.